Benign Flame: Saga of Love – 3

 “Oh, Sandhya,” cried Roopa hugging her friend.

-“Won’t I need your friendship more than ever?” said Roopa contemplatively.
-“With an uninspiring husband in the offing, you’re the only hope of my life.
+“Now I need your friendship more than ever, with an uninspiring husband in the offing, you’re the only hope of my life.
 It seems the first throw of the dice showed up for our vow.
-I hope our destiny ensures that your husband would empathize with our friendship.”
+I hope our destiny ensures that your man would empathize with our camaraderie,” said Roopa contemplatively.

 When Sandhya wanted to respond, Roopa closed her lips with her hand as though she wanted to hear nothing to the contrary.